aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

-a# Smart Emergency Light System
+# Smart Emergency Light System
 #### (with Battery Management, USB Output, and MCU Control)
 This is an advanced emergency lighting solution powered by a 10,000mAh 6V battery (2 × 6V 5Ah in parallel) and managed by a PIC12F675 microcontroller.
 It integrates intelligent LED panel control, smart automatic charging, USB power output, status indication, manual override, and safety features like current limiting and relay-based automatic cutoff.